walterrowe/magick-frames/README.md

 Open a Terminal window and copy/paste or type these commands:

-1. Install HomeBrew (this may will ask for your password .. that is OK)
+1. Install HomeBrew (this may ask for your password .. that is OK)

     ```shell
     % /bin/bash -c "$(curl -fsSL https://raw githubusercontent.com/Homebrew/install/HEAD/install.sh)"